Direct covariance matrix estimation with compositional data: Analysis of microbiome in myalgic encephalomyelitis/chronic fatigue syndrome

-Finally, the most telling result comes in the ``distinct correlations'' columns of Table \ref{tab:stability}.
-Here, we report the number of correlations which were nonzero in controls and zero in CFS (D1) and the number of correlations which were zero in controls and nonzero in CFS (D2).
-We see that MCC estimates no correlations to be distinct, whereas \texttt{COAT} estimates 138 correlations to be distinct.
-However, the stability of these correlations is zero: none of these correlations appeared in 95 or more of the bootstrap samples.
-This suggests that the estimates provided by our method are more reliable.
+Finally, the most telling result comes in the ``distinct correlations'' columns of Table~\ref{tab:stability}.
+Here, we report the number of correlations which were nonzero in controls and zero in ME/CFS (D1) and the number of correlations which were zero in controls and nonzero in ME/CFS (D2).
+We see that \texttt{SCC} estimates no correlations to be distinct, whereas \texttt{COAT} estimates 185 correlations to be distinct.
+However, the stability of these correlations is zero: none of these distinct correlations appeared in 80 or more of the bootstrap samples.
+These results suggest that the estimates provided by our method may be more reliable than \texttt{COAT}.